Work Search Can MAKE or BREAK Your Workers' Comp Case!

 Effective Work Search Documentation

-To meet work search requirements and protect your benefits, the documentation you gather can be a powerful tool.
 In workers' comp cases, thorough evidence of job-seeking efforts—everything from job listings to application confirmations—strengthens your position if a judge or insurer reviews your work search activity.

 Here’s a simple approach to building a solid paper trail: